polar-js/polar.js/README.md

 # Polar Engine
-Polar Engine is a 2D game engine for use in the browsor.
-It is developed in TypeScript and is used in the browsor through the compiled `polar.min.js` file.
+Polar Engine is a 2D game engine for use in the browser.
+It is developed in TypeScript and is used in the browser through the compiled `polar.min.js` file.

 *Created by Alex Brown*
 ## Use